openscope/openscope/documentation/airport-terrain-generation.md

 * Click `Run`

-*Note: QGIS may seem frozen while the algirthm is run, but it is still running.
-Try not clicking anywhere on the prograam to ensure it does not crash.*
+*Note: QGIS may seem frozen while the algorithm is run, but it is still running.
+Try not clicking anywhere on the program to ensure it does not crash.*

 * Go to `Vector->Geometry Tools->Polygons to Lines`